 sighted people.
 By RNIB.

-Singing & dancing for older people’s health and wellbeing toolkits – Arts for Health Cornwall has created two toolkits developed from projects that have taken place in care settings across Cornwall, pulling together the experiences and knowledge of care staff and practitioners.
+Singing and dancing for older people’s health and wellbeing toolkits – Arts for Health Cornwall has created two toolkits developed from projects that have taken place in care settings across Cornwall, pulling together the experiences and knowledge of care staff and practitioners.

 Sounding our heritage – GEM brings us this toolkit that provides guidance and resources on learning activities for people over 60.